Britannia Secondary School: Demographics

 The Britannia student body comes from a catchment area that includes the neighbourhoods of Strathcona, the Downtown Eastside, and most of Grandview–Woodland.
 Their area has the highest concentration of Canadian Aboriginal in Vancouver.
 The Britannia student body also include those from outside the catchment area, as well as outside the district through open enrolment.
 In 2010, the school had a student body of 748 students in grades 8–12.
 28% of the Britannia student population are Canadian Aboriginal, while 4% are ESL students and 2% are non-residents.
 The school has a student population with at least 38 different languages spoken including Cantonese, Vietnamese, Mandarin and Tagalog.
 Approximately 30% of Britannia students live in households that receive income assistance or have marginal cost of funds, and 26% of students were identified as having special needs.
-The school has the lowest Fraser Institute rating with a 3.0/10, the lowest of Vancouver School Board secondary schools.
-The Britannia graduation rate is 92%.
+The school has the Fraser Institute rating of 5/10.
+The Britannia graduation rate is 97%.

-Alec MacInnes serves as principal, a position he has held since 2019, with Karen Blake and Krista Ediger as vice principals.
+Sonia Blair has been the principal since 2024.
 The staff consists of 3 administrators, 53 full and part-time teachers and 26 support staff members.
 The school as an average class size of 22.9, which is lower than the district average class size of 24.8.